apache/phoenix/BUILDING.md

 Phoenix may not build or work with older releases of HBase, or ones that were released after Phoenix, even within the same HBase minor release.

-By default, Phoenix will be built for the latest known patch level of the earliest HBase 1.x minor release that Phoenix supports.
+By default, Phoenix will be built for the latest known patch level of the latest HBase 1.x minor release that Phoenix supports.

 You can specify the targeted HBase minor release by setting the `hbase.profile` system property for